toralf/torutils/README.md

 Details:

-Generic rules for local network, ICMP, ssh and for user services (if defined) are applied.
+Generic rules for local network, ICMP, ssh and user services (if defined) are applied.
 Then these rules are applied (in this order) for a TCP connection attempt to the local ORPort:

 1. trust Tor authorities and snowflake